deroko/liberty/readme.md

 If 0 was returned it would say old python, so I patched `string.py/class Formatter format()` to `return "1" if format_string='{a}'`

-After this they would go and check if certain files are present in `~/legitbs_ctf2017_withlovefromlightning` using this command:
+After this they would check if certain files are present in `~/legitbs_ctf2017_withlovefromlightning` using this command:
 `ls ~/legitbs_ctf2017_withlovefromlightning -A1F | grep /`